javapark1/geode-addon-bundles/help/bundle-geode-1.11.0-cluster-app-powerbi-perf_test_powerbi/README.md

 ## Conclusion

 Integrating Power BI with Geode/GemFire is a trivial task using the Geode/GemFire REST API.
 For simple queries and small result sets, the REST API provides a quick and simple way to retrieve data in real time.
 However, the lack of OQL support for non-colocated data and the poor support for streaming large result sets greatly hamper its usability.
-The Geode/GemFire query service is not for those who need to execute complex queries and expect large result sets.
+The Geode/GemFire query service is not for executing complex queries and for returning large result sets.
 For that, a separate data extraction service is needed.
-Stay tuned...